HackForge-JUSL/ByteBasilisks/README.md

 ![Firebase](https://img.shields.io/badge/FIREBASE-yellow?style=for-the-badge&logoColor=gray)
 ![Flask](https://img.shields.io/badge/FLASK-white?style=for-the-badge&logoColor=black)

-## Getting Started

-Follow these steps to set up the project on your local machine.

-### Prerequisites

-Before you begin, ensure you have Node.js and npm installed on your system.

 ### Installation

 1. Clone this repository to your local machine or download it as a ZIP file and extract it.